 France Climate

-Top 5 Cities: Paris, Marseille, Lyon, Toulouse, and Nice
+Top 5 Cities: Paris, Marseille, Lyon, Toulouse, Nice, and Monaco

 This month in numbers

-France experienced its 5th warmest April on record in 2026, with an average temperature of 13.94°C, a significant +2.6°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C. The period of February to April 2026 also ranked as the 2nd warmest on record globally for land temperatures, at +1.2°C above average.
+France experienced its 5th warmest April on record in 2026, with an average temperature of 13.94°C, marking an anomaly of +2.6°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, and the 4th warmest April overall when considering both land and ocean temperatures.

 What changed